Sydney Rocks – Blue Water Classic (4 Nights) Sydney to the Hawkesbury River and Return

 Is the small ship itinerary activity-based?

-Can I get off the ship?
+Can I get off small cruise ships?

 true north blog outline image